Sydney Sixers: Regular season

 The Sydney Sixers were chosen to host the first game of the new and exciting format of the BBL.
 The game was played on 16 December 2011, at the historical Sydney Cricket Ground (SCG) against the Brisbane Heat.
 The Sixers then traveled down to Hobart and were dominated by the Hurricanes in a 42-run defeat.
-Phil Jaques and Travis Birt amassing a 107 wicket partnership, with Birt the Player of the Match.
-Upon returning home, a standout performance with the bat from West Indian import Dwayne Bravo assured the win for the Sixers with 51 runs as the Melbourne Stars fell 2 runs short in an exciting run chase.
+Phil Jaques and Travis Birt amassed a 107 wicket partnership, with Birt the Player of the Match.
+Upon returning home, a standout performance with the bat from West Indian import Dwayne Bravo assured the win for the Sixers with 51 runs as the Melbourne Stars fell two runs short in an exciting run chase.
 The Sixers then lost on the road to the Melbourne Renegades before picking up away wins against Sydney Thunder and Adelaide Strikers.
 The Sixers then battled-out a hard-fought win against the Perth Scorchers at home.
 After losing a couple of early wickets, Steve Smith smacked a quickfire 51 before the Sixers lost 5/8 in the final two overs to be bowled out for 176.
 In the end this was enough as the Scorchers failed to achieve the target by one run.
 The stunning spell of swing by Mitchell Starc earned him the Player of the Match.

-Finals Series
+Finals series

-In-form after three consecutive wins to close out the regular season, the Sixers went on to win against the Hurricanes in Hobart.
+In form after three consecutive wins to close out the regular season, the Sixers went on to win against the Hurricanes in Hobart.
 Sydney were able to put on a par-score after winning the toss (6/153, Nic Maddinson – 68 runs).
 A good spell of bowling from Brett Lee (2/22) and Ian Moran at the death ensured the Sixers would reach the final.
 The Sixers went on to win the inaugural 2011–12 Big Bash League (BBL), defeating the Perth Scorchers at the WACA Ground.
-Again Lee (2/21) lead the Sixers attack as they were able to restrict Perth to 8/156.
+Again Lee (2/21) led the Sixers' attack, as they were able to restrict Perth to 8/156.
 Moises Henriques guided the innings, scoring 70 runs to make light work of the run-chase.
-The Sixers winning with 7 balls to spare.
+The Sixers won with seven balls to spare.